EarthBound: Fandom

 A cult following for EarthBound developed after the game's release.
 Colin Campbell of Polygon wrote that "few gaming communities are as passionate and active" as EarthBounds, and 1UP.coms Bob Mackey wrote that no game was as poised to have a cult following.
-IGN's Lucas M. Thomas wrote in 2006 that EarthBounds "persistent", "ambitious", and "religiously dedicated collective of hardcore fans" would be among the first groups to influence Nintendo's decision-making through their purchasing power on Virtual Console.
+IGNs Lucas M. Thomas wrote in 2006 that EarthBounds "persistent", "ambitious", and "religiously dedicated collective of hardcore fans" would be among the first groups to influence Nintendo's decision-making through their purchasing power on Virtual Console.
 Digital Trendss Anthony John Agnello wrote that "no video game fans have suffered as much as EarthBound fans", and cited Nintendo's reluctance to release Mother series games in North America.
 IGN described the series as neglected by Nintendo in North America for similar reasons.
 Nintendo president Satoru Iwata later credited the community response on their online Miiverse social platform as leading to EarthBounds eventual rerelease on their Virtual Console platform.
 Physical copies of EarthBound were hard to find before the rerelease, and in 2013, were worth twice its initial retail price.

 Wired described the amount of EarthBound "fan art, videos, and tributes on fan sites like EarthBound Central or Starmen.net as mountainous.
 Reid Young of Starmen.net and Fangamer credits EarthBounds popularity to its "labor of love" nature, with a "double-coat of thoughtfulness and care" across all aspects of the game by a development team that appeared to love their work.
 Young started the fansite that would become Starmen.net in 1997 while in middle school.
 It became "the definitive fan community for EarthBound on the web" and had "almost inexplicable" growth.
 Shacknews described the site's collection of fan-made media as "absolutely massive".
 It also provided a place to aggregate information on the Mother series and to coordinate fan actions.